PX4/PX4-Autopilot/README.md

 If this repository is used as a git submodule in your project, make sure to use `--recursive` when updating it.

-### Building and installing
+### Using in a Linux application

-This is only needed if the library is used in a Linux application.
+Libuavcan can be built as a static library and installed on the system globally as shown below.

 ```bash
 mkdir build